Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 ESG and CSRD reporting without friction

-Waste management is a core pillar of the environmental reporting required under CSRD, particularly within ESRS E5 (resource use and circular economy).
+Waste management is a core pillar of the environmental reporting required under the CSRD, particularly within the standard ESRS E5 (resource use and circular economy).

 When waste data is digitalised, reporting stops being a parallel project and becomes a natural output of the system.
-Metrics are generated consistently, with full traceability and year-on-year comparability, significantly reducing closing and review effort.
+Metrics are generated with consistency, traceability and year-on-year comparability, reducing closing and review effort.

 From waste to strategic indicator: a paradigm shift

-One of the most significant effects of digitalisation is the change in the role waste plays within organisations.
-It stops being an inconvenient by-product and becomes a process efficiency indicator.
+One of the most significant effects of digitalisation is the change in the role of waste within the organisation: it stops being an inconvenient by-product and becomes a process efficiency indicator.

 By analysing waste by production line or site, many companies identify deviations that point to operational inefficiencies, raw material losses or design flaws.
-In this sense, digitalisation not only optimises waste management costs—it improves overall business efficiency.
+In this sense, digitalisation does not just optimise management costs, it improves the overall efficiency of the business.

 The role of technology in full traceability

-Managing waste with spreadsheets limits scalability and increases the risk of error.
+Managing waste with spreadsheets limits scalability and multiplies the risk of error.
+Specialised platforms let you:

-For more information, we invite you to read our article: How to create an industrial waste minimisation plan step by step.
+To take the next step, we recommend reading our article on how to create an industrial waste minimisation plan step by step.

-Digitalising waste management is an economic and regulatory decision
+Digitalising waste is an economic and regulatory decision

 Is digitalising waste management only for large companies?

-No. SMEs with multiple sites or complex waste streams are often the fastest to recover their investment by eliminating errors and hidden costs.
+No. SMEs with several sites or multiple waste streams often recover the investment quickly by eliminating errors and hidden costs.

-No. It improves the relationship with operators by adding control, data and oversight capacity.
+No. It improves the relationship with the operator by adding control, data and oversight capacity.

-Yes.
-It enables precise measurement of recovery, recycling and disposal rates, a key requirement under ESRS E5.
+Yes, because it allows recovery, recycling and disposal rates to be measured precisely, a key requirement of ESRS E5.

 Is it compatible with other environmental systems?

 Yes.
-Modern platforms integrate waste data with carbon footprinting, water management and ESG indicators.
+Modern platforms integrate waste with carbon footprint, water and ESG indicators.
+Discover Manglai's waste management platform.

 Paula Otero